thescientist13/github-dashboard/README.md

 1. Run `npm install -g yarn@0.21.3`
 1. Run `yarn install`
 1. Run `npm run setup`
-1. Replace replace the `xxx`'s with your Github username and a GitHub _"Personal Access Token"_ with the following scopes:
+1. Replace the `xxx`'s with your Github username and a GitHub _"Personal Access Token"_ with the following scopes:

 - repo